Xinyi-Ding/Scolarly-Net/Documents/Evaluation.md

 ![Keyword Example](Image/keywords_example.jpg)
 *Figure 2: An example of keyword extraction results with complex categorization codes and phrases.*

     To solve this, we decided to forgo displaying the extracted keywords directly and instead utilized them in the process of topic extraction.
 We refined the process by combining the problematic keywords with the article's abstract and title.
 We then employed Latent Dirichlet Allocation (LDA) to discern the principal topics from this amalgamated text.
-LDA was tasked with the identification and grouping of words into topics based on their co-occurrence across the documents, thus revealing the underlying thematic structures.
+LDA was tasked with the identification and grouping of words into topics based on their co-occurrence across the documents, thus revealing the underlying topic structures.

     The process involved preprocessing the text to facilitate the recognition of significant word patterns, applying bigram models to capture phrases, and then constructing a dictionary and corpus suitable for LDA.
 After performing the LDA topic modeling, we extracted and consolidated the keywords, ensuring they represent distinct and meaningful topics.
 The result was a set of refined and representative topics, extracted from the harmonized data of titles, abstracts, and keywords, which were then presented as the distilled essence of the articles on our platform.